ws333/iases3frontends/README.md

 ### Packaging

 Note that a version bump must take place in `packages/thunderbird-extension/public/manifest.json`.
 After that, run `npm run build-and-package`.
-The resulting `mailmergep@example.net-latest.xpi` is a bundle of the extension.
+The resulting `mailmergep@iase.one-latest.xpi` is a bundle of the extension.